aptos-labs/aptos-core/developer-docs-site/docs/move/book/unit-testing.md

 Instead of an `abort_code`, an `expected_failure` may specify program execution errors, such as `arithmetic_error`, `major_status`, `vector_error`, and `out_of_gas`.
-For more specifity, a 'minor_status' may optionally be specified.
+For more specifity, a `minor_status` may optionally be specified.

 If the error is expected from a specific location, that may also be specified:
 `#[expected_failure(abort_code = <code>, location = <loc>)]`.
-If the test then fails with a different abort code, in a different module or with a non-abort error the test will fail.
+If the test then fails with the right error but in a different module, the test will also fail.
 Note that `<loc>` can be `Self`(in the current module) or a qualified name, e.g. `vector::std`.

 Only functions that have the `#[test]` annotation can also be annotated as an #`[expected_failure]`.